Building the Shortcut Keeper app for both platforms, taking advantage of Flutter’s desktop UI capabilities.

 As I explained in the previous post, I wouldn’t be able to implement this design and behavior, without these highly recommended packages:

 They both provide a wealth of useful UI widgets, like buttons, dropdowns, list tiles, etc., and a basic layout scaffold to work from.
 Each one tries to adhere closely to the respective platform’s design language, so the real challenge was to:

-- Get both libraries mixed in the same codebase and handle all the conditional logic of the integration.
+- Handle all the conditional logic of the integration.

 So, let me list some more examples of platform-specific UI design, and how I used these libraries alongside Flutter, to build Shortcut Keeper’s UI.

 Here is the home screen of the Shortcut Keeper app in both platforms:

 Let’s see the main differences between the two of them and how each UI component differs between the macOS and Windows versions.